Grevillea adenotricha: Description

 Grevillea adenotricha is a shrub that typically grows to a height of 0.8–2 m.
 Its leaves are narrowly oblong, 30–65 mm long and 15–25 mm wide with mostly 13 to 25 sharply-pointed teeth on the edges and glandular hairs on both surfaces.
 The flowers are arranged in groups on the ends of branches or in leaf axils on a flowering stem 1–5 mm long, and are red with an orange style.
 Each flower is on a pedicel 2.0–2.5 mm long, and the pistil is 4–6 mm long and glabrous.
 Flowering mainly occurs from May to August and the fruit is an oblong follicle 9.5–11 mm long.

 Taxonomy

 Grevillea adenotricha was first formally described in 1986 by Donald McGillivray in his book New Names in Grevillea (Proteaceae), based on plant material collected from Manning Gorge in 1973.
 The specific epithet (adenotricha) means "gland-hair".

 Distribution and habitat

 This grevillea grows on sandstone outcrops and is only known from the Manning Gorge, lushington Brook and Prince Regent River areas of the Kimberley region of northern Western Australia.

 Conservation status

 Grevillea adenotricha is listed as "Priority Four" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that is rare or near threatened.
+It is also listed as Data Deficient by the International Union for Conservation of Nature due to having very few records and little being known about its threats.
+Potential threats to the species include inappropriate fire regimes and trampling and grazing from feral cattle, though more information is needed to determine the possible impact of these threats.